 I knew there was a reason I bought this recipe book.
 Many years ago, I decided to buy a book titled ‘Quick Breads’ by Howard Early and Glenda Morris.
 I am a novice bread baker, so the idea of being able to make breads rapidly without much dough kneading or rising time was very appealing.
 However, I never made more than 2-3 recipes from this book over the past decade.
 Jump to Recipe

-Then recently we had invited some company over and I decided to have another look at this dusty book on the shelves, to find something to complement the vegan lasagna I had made (we had forgotten to get dinner rolls at the store).
+Then one day we invited some company over and I decided to have another look at this dusty book on the shelves, to find something to complement the vegan lasagna I had made (we had forgotten to get dinner rolls at the store).
 To my surprise I found an easy recipe called Coconut Corn Bread using ingredients I already had at home, so I decided to modify the ingredients and give it a try.
 It was an intriguing combination: coconut and corn?
 I had made cornbread before but had never mixed both ingredients together before.
-It turned out to be a fantastic combination so I’m excited to share this recipe with you!
+It turned out to be a fantastic combination so I’m excited to share a modified plant-based version of this recipe now with you!

-A quick pop-in-the-oven vegan, dairy-free and egg-free recipe that pairs beautifully with a main course, salad or soup.
+A quick pop-in-the-oven vegan, dairy-free, egg-free and oil-free bread recipe that pairs beautifully with a main course, salad or soup.

 - 1 tablespoon baking powder

 - ⅔ cup dry shredded sweetened coconut [72 g] (or dry shredded unsweetened coconut)

 - 1 cup fortified original flavored or unsweetened coconut milk beverage [240 mL]

 - 1 tablespoon maple syrup (or honey or agave nectar)